 Prior to joining RMC, Leah attended the University of Colorado at Boulder, Boulder, Colorado and earned her B.A. in Biochemistry, with a minor in Chemistry.
 In 2009, Leah also received a Certificate of Good Laboratory Practices/Good Manufacturing Practices from the University of Denver, Denver, Colorado and a Yellow Belt Training Certificate from the Colorado Association for Manufacturing and Technology in Boulder, Colorado.

-Carrie Grace has over eight years of experience in analytical testing and research and development in the biopharmaceutical, biotechnology and nutraceutical industries.
+Carrie Grace has been acquiring experience in analytical testing and research and development in the biopharmaceutical, biotechnology and nutraceutical industries since 2005.
 Her analytical skill set was attained in a variety of GLP and GMP environments and includes: small molecule characterization; method development and validation; drug product development support; purification and isolation of development compounds; troubleshooting, maintenance and configuration of various analytical equipment and software; stability studies; combination medical and drug device testing as well as analysis of phytochemicals, volatiles and chiral molecules.
 Her experience also includes GMP API & drug product manufacturing, coordinating investigational drug product shipments to clinical sites, database creation and management, writing standard operating procedures and software management.

 Carrie obtained a Bachelor of Science in Biological Sciences from The Ohio State University.